fatboi615/D2ChannelBot/README.md

 Tested !game command and the bot shows the current game being played by the leader.
 Tested annoucment of current games every 3 mins ( this time can be set in the file ) Tested tracking and seems to be tracking properly now.
+!runs - should output total runs completed by set leader.
+!game - shows the current running game.
+!help - not set
+!reset - resets the run count
+Milestones added.
+You can set this in the file.